TOP 5 LEAD ACTRESS PERFORMANCES OF 2011

 #5 – Michelle Williams (Meek’s Cutoff)

 While the movie’s out-of-the-blue ambiguous ending didn’t work for me, Michelle Williams’ performance certainly did.
-Williams’ acting range certainly can’t be questioned and she is fantastic in this rugged film about the Oregon Trail.
-She always stays controlled in a film that counts on deliberateness.
+Williams’ acting range can’t be questioned and she is fantastic in this rugged Oregon Trail trail.
+It’s a very measured performance in a film that counts on deliberateness.
 While she’s received an Oscar nomination for her portrayal of Marilyn Monroe, I was drawn more to this unique and challenging performance.

 #4 – Viola Davis (The Help)

-The performances in “The Help” more than make up for the occasional stumbling blocks found in the writing and Viola Davis is particularly good.
-She gives a stirring performance that often times rises above the material and there are several scenes where she takes the movie and carries it.
-That’s a mark of a great actress and Davis certainly has the chops.
-She always feels genuine and she’s able to relay the raw emotion that many of her scenes call for.
-She has certainly earned the Oscar buzz she has received.
+The performances in “The Help” more than make up for the occasional stumbles found in the writing.
+Viola Davis gives a stirring performance that often times rises above the material and there are several instances where she carries the movie.
+That’s a mark of a great actress.
+She always feels genuine and is able to relay the raw emotion that many of her scenes call for.

 #3 – Saoirse Ronan (Hanna)